RailsEventStore/ecommerce/README.md

 This application simulates a process of managing orders.

-We start with a list of exiting products and customers (populated with seeds).
+We start with a list of exiting products, customers and coupons (populated with seeds).

 ### UI flow